 A revised depreciation charge using component accounting was implemented for the HRA in 2010/11 and has been implemented for major properties only for the General Fund from 2011/12.

 10.4 Capital Commitments

-At 31 March 2019 the council has capital commitments of £6m for the completion of the construction of the multi-storey car park project that commenced in 2018/19.
+At 31 March 2020 the council has capital commitments of £20m for the completion of the construction of the Canterbury Riverside regeneration project.

 10.5 Revaluations